Amogh-GC/attendance/README.md

 1. Navigate to `/register.html`
 2. Fill in username, email, and password
 3. Click "Sign Up" to create account
+4. **OR** Click "Continue with Google" for quick registration

+### User Login

+1. Navigate to `/login.html`
+2. Enter your credentials
+3. Click "Sign In" to access dashboard
+4. **OR** Click "Continue with Google" to sign in with your Google account

 ### User Login